Cognigy/Documentation/docs/live-agent/assistants/ai-copilot-whisper.md

 Once the human agent receives this message, the testing behavior will vary depending on how you configured the Endpoint beforehand:

 1. The human agent will receive a dropdown menu **AI Copilot**.
-2. In this menu, the human agent will find the results from the Flow sent via LA AI Copilot.
+2. In this menu, the human agent will find the results from the Flow sent via AI Copilot Whisper.
        <figure>
            <img class="image-center" src="../../../../_assets/live-agent/la-agent-assist-agentview_f.png" width="65%" />
        </figure>